corgrath/osbcp-css-squasher/README.md

 Please report bugs
 ========================================

-Please report any bugs on the [issue page](https://github.com/corgrath/osbcp-css-squasher/issues).
+Please report any bugs by [creating a new issuepage](https://github.com/corgrath/osbcp-css-squasher/issues).

 License